 Arijit Nandi holds a Canada Research Chair in the Political Economy of Global Health.
-He is an Assistant Professor jointly appointed at the Institute for Health and Social Policy and the Department of Epidemiology, Biostatistics, and Occupational Health.
-An epidemiologist by training, Arijit is broadly interested in the impact of social and economic factors on population health.
+He is an Associate Professor jointly appointed at the Institute for Health and Social Policy and the Department of Epidemiology, Biostatistics, and Occupational Health.
+An epidemiologist by training, Dr. Nandi is broadly interested in the impact of social and economic factors on population health.
 His primary research interests are: (1) assessing multilevel associations between economic characteristics and population health; (2) investigating the relation between social and economic policies and population health and health disparities in a global context; and (3) estimating causal effects of economic interventions on mental health.
-A former Robert Wood Johnson Health and Society Scholar at Harvard University, Arijit received a PhD from the Department of Epidemiology at the Johns Hopkins Bloomberg School of Public Health.
+A former Robert Wood Johnson Health and Society Scholar at Harvard University, Dr. Nandi received a PhD from the Department of Epidemiology at the Johns Hopkins Bloomberg School of Public Health.

 Erin Strumpf is an Associate Professor in the Department of Economics and the Department of Epidemiology, Biostatistics and Occupational Health at McGill University.
 She is a William Dawson Scholar and holds a Chercheur boursier career award from the Fonds de recherche du Québec – Santé.
 She received her PhD in Health Policy from Harvard University and her BA from Smith College.